iainbrighton/PhatGit/README.md

 ## PhatGit
-A PowerShell module that wraps Git functionality so that it plays nicely with the PowerShell ISE.
+A PowerShell module that wraps Git functionality so that it plays nicely within the PowerShell ISE.

 * Aliases Git in the PowerShell ISE with a new Invoke-PhatGit cmdlet.
 * Captures and redirects interactive git.exe commands' standard and error output streams.